Zilliqa/scilla-rtl/README.md

   - Exceptions: Functions that serve as Scilla builtins, accessible from the JIT'ed code use snake casing, beginning with an `_`.

-To conform to coding styles, the CMake target `clang-format` is provided, which when run as `make clang-format` in the build directory will auto format all source files.
+To conform to the coding style and good programming practices, CMake targets `clang-format` and `clang-tidy` are provided, which when run as `make clang-format` and `make clang-tidy` in the build directory, will auto format all source files.

-It can also be manually run from the command line as:
+They can also be manually run from the command line:
   - ```clang-format -style=LLVM -i `find . -name "*.cpp" -o -name "*.h" | xargs```

-There is a plan to use clang-tidy in the future.
   - ```clang-tidy `find . -name "*.cpp" -o -name "*.h" | xargs` -p build/```